Composition is one of the fundamental ideas behind all art. Whether photography, painting or graphic design.

 Right to left as seen in an architectural scene, or top to bottom which you see in a reflection.
-They are both powerful to draw your attention to the overall image.
+They are both powerful to draw your attention to the image.

 The placement, size and visual weight of the objects in the scene is important in creating a balance.
 The opposite can also work.

-Unbalancing a scene on purpose can cause tension and will have your viewer searching the image for understanding or meaning.
+Unbalancing a scene on purpose can cause tension.
+It will have your viewer searching the image for understanding or meaning.

-This will help you focus on one subject or item, and forgetting about any distracting or complex arrangements.
+This will help you focus on one subject or item.
+Forget about any distracting or complex arrangements.

-What you want to have a single point comes down to your own vision and what is available to you.
+What you want from having a single point comes down to your own vision and what is available to you.

 Photographing a portrait is a prime example of this single point composition.

-Figure-to-ground is a form of composition that we can use to differentiate between two opposing colours or contrasts.
-This is a great technique to separate your subject from its background.
+Figure-to-ground is a form of composition.
+We can use it to differentiate between two opposing colors or contrasts.

 A photograph must be able to be ‘read’ well.
 We often find that the simplest images work the best.